Virajgosavi1810/n8n-email-ai-assistant/README.md

 * Store email attachments in Google Drive
 * Add analytics dashboard for processed emails
 * Implement follow-up reminders for unanswered leads

 ---
+# ⭐ Support

+If you found this project useful, consider giving it a **⭐ Star** on GitHub!

+---